aws/aws-cdk/packages/@aws-cdk/aws-cloud9-alpha/README.md

 })
 ```

 To specify an IAM Assumed Role as the environment owner, use `Owner.assumedRole(accountId: string, roleName: string)`.

-The role should have the `AWSCloud9Administrator` managed policy
+The role should have the `AWSCloud9User` (preferred) or `AWSCloud9Administrator` managed policy attached.

 ```ts
 import * as iam from 'aws-cdk-lib/aws-iam';